 The only area of possible cross-domain coherence is with the International Passenger Survey (IPS).
-There is a single question in the GBTS and GBDVS survey that asks about outbound travel (OA1).
-There are no current plans to publish the data collected at OA1 for 2022, but in theory the results to OA1 could be compared to the estimates of outbound travel derived from the International Passenger Survey (IPS).
+There is a single question in the GBTS that asks about outbound travel (OA1).
+There are no current plans to publish the data collected at OA1 for 2023, but in theory the results to OA1 could be compared to the estimates of outbound travel derived from the International Passenger Survey (IPS).

-The surveys are not directly comparable due to differences in data collection methods; while GBTS and GBDVS uses online data collection and aims to be representative of the GB population, the IPS uses face-to-face data collection at UK major air, sea and tunnel ports and only surveys those travelling through these ports.
-Furthermore, as only very limited data is collected on outbound travel in GBDVS and GBTS, only rough estimations of the proportion of GB adults that went overseas in a period can be produced, whereas IPS collects much more in-depth data and can produce much more robust estimates on the volume and value of outbound trips.
+In 2023, the surveys were not directly comparable due to differences in data collection methods; while GBTS uses online data collection and aims to be representative of the GB population, the IPS uses face-to-face data collection at UK major air, sea and tunnel ports and only surveys those travelling through these ports.
+Furthermore, as only very limited data is collected on outbound travel in GBTS, only rough estimations of the proportion of GB adults that went overseas in a period can be produced, whereas IPS collects much more indepth data and can produce much more robust estimates on the volume and value of outbound trips.